 All applications must report anticipated outcomes in terms of gallons of stormwater storage capacity added (design retention capacity) and estimate the volume of stormwater runoff captured and infiltrated per year (gallons/year).
-Applications proposing GSI maintenance or enhancement must report anticipated outcomes in terms of gallons of stormwater storage capacity preserved/maintained (design retention capacity) and report the volume of stormwater runoff captured and infiltrated per year (gallons/year) when GSI functions optimally as a result of maintenance activities.
-Applicants are encouraged to use the EPA storm water calculator tool, found by clicking here, to estimate design retention capacity.
-For tree planting projects, applicants are encouraged to use i-Tree, found by clicking here, to calculate gallons of storm water taken up annually by tree planting projects (use a 10-year tree age for measuring stormwater benefits in i-Tree).
+Applications proposing maintenance or enhancement of existing nature-based solutions must report anticipated outcomes in terms of gallons of stormwater storage capacity preserved/maintained (design retention capacity) and report the volume of stormwater runoff captured and infiltrated per year (gallons/year) when nature-based solutions function optimally as a result of maintenance activities.
+Projects should incorporate planning for increasingly severe and more frequent storm events into their design, location, and/or function.
+Applicants must explain how the "gallons of stormwater storage capacity added annually" metric was calculated in the metric notes.
+Applicants are encouraged to use the EPA Stormwater Calculator, found by clicking here, to estimate design retention capacity.
+For tree planting projects, applicants are encouraged to use i-Tree, found by clicking here, to calculate gallons of stormwater taken up annually by tree planting projects (use a 10-year tree age for measuring stormwater benefits in i-Tree).

-Funding Category 3: Activate Restored Habitats and Greenspace
+Funding Category 3: Activate Restored Habitats and Natural Areas

-Funding in this category will support grants that activate restored habitats and greenspace, including those previously funded by GLRI or NFWF, by increasing community engagement, public access, and long-term stewardship of those sites.
-Projects should strategically advance multiple priorities including enhancing community engagement while also conducting needed on the ground stewardship or restoration.
-All proposals should describe the rationale or plan for selecting the project location, the public access or greenspace elements proposed, and identify the communities and/or target audiences that will be served by the project and how they will be meaningfully and actively engaged in the project to encourage public use of the asset.
+Funding in this category will support grants that activate restored habitats and natural areas, including those previously funded by GLRI or NFWF, by investing in long-term habitat stewardship, public access, engagement capacity and programs to help all people get out into nature.
+Projects should invest in needed on-the-ground stewardship or restoration to maintain habitat quality while also enhancing site access and stewardship capacity.
+All proposals should describe the rationale or plan for selecting the project location, the activation elements proposed and identify the user groups that will be served by the project and how they will be meaningfully engaged in the project.
 To do this work well, we see long-term sustained commitments to community and municipal engagement as critical.
-All applicants will be asked to provide, or develop with NFWF funding, a longer term community and partnership framework that is already a part of the organization or partner org's strategic operations or current priorities (not just project level).
+All applicants will be asked to provide, or develop with NFWF funding, a longer-term community and partnership framework that is already a part of the organization or partner org's strategic operations or current priorities (not just project level).
 Projects should support public-private partnership development - both with partners at the community level and with municipalities to support project sustainability and long-term impact through direct investments such as maintenance.